Ph.D. Program Highlights

 Assistantships and fellowships are awarded to graduate students on a competitive basis.
 A fellowship makes you a vital part of the college through teaching, research and other meaningful educational experiences.
-Four-year stipend rates are competitive, tuition reductions are included and we support travel for research conferences.
+Stipend rates are competitive, tuition reductions are included and assistance is provided for research conferences.
 Visit the Graduate School to learn more about assistantships.